 2. Check the brake Pads

-Keep track of the wear indicator on the pads; that way, you'll know when to replace them.
+Keep track of the wear indicator on the pads; that way, you'll know when to replace the pads.

 3. Clean the brake pads